CoSMeTIC: Zero-Knowledge Computational Sparse Merkle Trees with Inclusion-Exclusion Proofs for Clinical Research: Algorithmic Foundations of

 \subsubsection{Integrated \cosmetic CRO Logic}

 : We combine the algorithmic components discussed above into a standalone function denoted by $\verb|CosmeticCROBuild|$ as presented in Algorithm \ref{alg:cosmetic_CRO}.
 Without loss of generality, we consider a PHR database with an exhaustive user base $U$ such that $U^{inc}\subseteq U$ represents the set of users chosen to participate in the user study.
 The function $\verb|CosmeticCROBuild|$ consumes $U,U^{inc}$ in addition to verification keys $vk_{\mathcal{L}^s},vk_{\mathcal{A}^l}$ for LTR and MRP proofs to identify the relevant aggregation and leaf transform functions respectively.
 The function acquires the raw salted user data set based on $U$ and carries out a leaf transform using $\verb|LeafTransform|$, assigning a unique randomized transform salt to each user.
-Consequently, the function invokes $\verb|BuildSMT|$ using the selected group of users $U^{inc}$ to yeild the root value and root hash denoted by $\Psi^{root},H^{root}$.
-Finally, the CRO distributes the hash of transform salt of each user $H^\tau_u$ and the verification keys $vk_{\mathcal{L}^s},vk_{\mathcal{A}^l}$ corresponding to the transform and aggregation functions.
+Consequently, the function invokes $\verb|BuildSMT|$ using the selected group of users $U^{inc}$ to yield the root value and root hash denoted by $\Psi^{root},H^{root}$.
+Finally, the CRO distributes the hash of transform salt of each user $H^\tau_u$ and the verification keys $vk_{\mathcal{L}^s},vk_{\mathcal{A}^l}$ corresponding to the transform and aggregation functions for all users.
+Next, the verification keys for leaf transform and aggregation along with the root hash are also made public.

+To prevent circuit substitution attacks, \cosmetic can also enable regulators to generate pre-approved circuits for common leaf and aggregation operations.
+Since the verification keys are deterministically derived from the circuit, any verifier can confirm that a regulator approved circuit was used before accepting proofs to prevent circuit substitution attacks.
+Additionally, any addition or removal of participants only require leaf value and root updates while reusing existing verification keys.
+A new trusted setup is required only if K itself grows.
+Since the architecture relies on a specific choice of the hash function with K bits, fluctuating trial enrollment does not require any new zkSNARK setup steps.
 We note that even though Algorithm \ref{alg:cosmetic_CRO} considers all users in the PHR database for effecting the leaf transforms, doing so is not necessary and is presented as such for representational convenience and to highlight the generation of both inclusion and exclusion proofs in later sections.